hellerve/blog/wip/Bourbon_Country.md

 and meant it.
 And, not unlike my attitude towards programming, even when I say that I don't think I'm that great, something immediately protests: _I know better_.
-And so I will go back to my old modus operandi: if there's no problem with my productivity *s/productivity/performance ?* in any field—in this case English—I will refrain from commenting on my ability.
+And so I will go back to my old modus operandi: if there's no problem with my performance in any field—in this case English—I will refrain from commenting on my ability.
 And of course Bourbon always helps.